RACV Logo

 This afternoon offers a variety of Scenic Freechoice excursions to choose from.

-Wachau Valley wine tasting: Admire the picturesque scenery of the Wachau Valley as you drive to one of its best wineries.
-Meet the winemaker, learn about the celebrated wine culture of the Wachau, and taste local specialties like Riesling and Grüner Veltliner.
+Wachau Valley wine tasting: Admire the picturesque landscapes of the Wachau Valley as you drive to one of its local wineries.
+Meet the winemaker, learn about the celebrated wine culture of the Wachau region, and taste local specialties like Riesling and Grüner Veltliner.

 On board this afternoon, join an informative talk on the production of local wines and schnapps and taste some varieties.

-After a short stop in Brandstatt, arrive in Passau.
+Arrive in Passau today.
 Set at the meeting point of three rivers and close to the border with Austria, it was an important trading point for centuries.
 It was also a significant town in the Holy Roman Empire and the charming Old Town was mostly built by powerful prince-bishops in an Italianate style.

 Scenic Freechoice: